mivp/HoloPrevis/README.md

 ## Current functions (master branch)

-- Load a previs mesh model or pointcloud by scanning a QR code.
-The model data is stored locally for demo (StreamingAssets)
+- Load a previs mesh model or pointcloud by scanning a QR code
 - Provide a GUI menu to load/unload, scan QR code and modify the loaded object (move, rotate, scale)
-- Support multi-hololens using UNET (only user who loads object can unload)
+- Support multi-hololens using UNET
 - Highligh object part when a user focus on it
 - Sounds (environment + button click)

 ## Bugs or improvement features

-- Add volume (slice) support
+- Add volume data support
-- Add network download

 ## Dev enviroment